HoloRes/vcdl/readme.md

 # General Usage Guide

+First, you must have these 3 programs downloaded and added to your PATH:
+- youtube-dl
+- ffmpeg
+- ffprobe

+Once those are downloaded and added to PATH, you can use this script like any other Command line utility.

 There are only 3 arguments you are required to pass:
 * `-siteType`: (youtube/other) - This specifies to the script how to get the file links for what you are downloading.
 You only need to specify youtube separately due to a difference in how youtube returns direct file links.
 All other sites or file links should use "other"
 * `-videoLink`: The link to the youtube video, direct file link, or whatever you need to clip.